UniversalAlgebra/fg-free-lat/README.md

 ## Kernels of epimorphisms of finitely generated free lattices

+Original research by William DeMeo, Peter Myer, and Nik Ruskuc.

+---

 The notes in the directory `tex-notes` give a proof of the following:

 **Theorem.**